Message From Chair

 The Nonprofit sector is growing and so are the jobs!

 According to the 2012 Nonprofit Almanac, a publication of the Urban Institute Press, “the nonprofit sector contributed $804.8 billion to the U.S. economy in 2010, 5.5 percent of the gross domestic product.”
 With the economic contributions, came jobs.
 “From 2007 to 2010, nonprofit employment grew 4 percent and wages increased 6.5 percent.”
 As the U.S. economy was experiencing a recession, “nonprofits paid $587.7 billion in wages and employed 13.7 million people (9 percent of the country's labor force) in 2010.”
-The department offers both a major and minor in Youth and Nonprofit Leadership (YNL).
-In addition, students can pursue a Graduate Certificate in YNL or a Master of Science in Human Development and Leadership with an Emphasis in Youth and Non-profit Organization.
+The department offers both a major and minor in Nonprofit Leadership Studies (NLS).
+In addition, students can pursue a Master of Science in NLS, Graduate Certificate in NLS, or a Master of Science in Human Development and Leadership with an emphasis in Nonprofit Leadership Studies.

 Do you have an interest in law enforcement?

 A degree in Criminal Justice may open the door to a career as a correctional officer, federal agent, fish and game officer or any number of related jobs.
 According to the Bureau of Labor Statistics, “employment of police and detectives is expected to grow by 7 percent from 2010 to 2020.”
-The department offers an Area as well as a minor in Criminal Justice.
+The program offers a major, an area, and a minor in Criminal Justice.